DataDog/integrations-core/btrfs/README.md

 ### Configuration

-1. Configure the Agent according to your needs, edit the `btrfs.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's directory.
+1. Configure the Agent according to your needs, edit the `btrfs.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory.
     See the [sample btrfs.d/conf.yaml][2] for all available configuration options.

 2. [Restart the Agent][3]